shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Skepticism tough meta narrative - Post modernism (large claim to be a true for all people is outdated) (no such think as through knowledge all we have is subjective opinion) [Lyotard (postmodern condition book)]

+but anyway symbolds are anchored in history to ideas

 #  Story